 After each season, AP sportswriters vote for the NFL Most Valuable Player Award.
 This is considered the most prestigious award given out to a single player.
 Only the game's best players have earned the title of MVP.
 Former winners include NFL greats like Jim Brown, Johnny Unitas, Peyton Manning, Tom Brady, Joe Montana and Adrian Peterson.
 The most recent recipient of the award is QB Aaron Rodgers of the Green Bay Packers.

 The Pittsburgh Steelers boast the most Super Bowl wins with six.
-The Dallas Cowboys and San Francisco 49ers are close behind with five each.
-Both the New England Patriots and New York Giants have won four Super Bowl titles.
+The Dallas Cowboys, San Francisco 49ers, and the New England Patriots are close behind with five each.
+The New York Giants have won four Super Bowl titles.
 13 teams have yet to win the elusive Super Bowl including the San Diego Chargers, Philadelphia Eagles and Cincinnati Bengals.
 The Buffalo Bills went to four straight Super Bowls but were shut down each time.

 The Big Game brings in big acts!
 The famous Super Bowl Halftime Show has featured superstars like Madonna, The Who, Whitney Houston, Michael Jackson, and The Rolling Stones.
 The Super Bowl Halftime Show continues to grow in popularity each year.
 Katy Perry averaged more than 118 million viewers in 2014, the largest audience in the history of the Super Bowl.
 The Super Bowl TV commercials have become a spectacle of its own with Companies producing theater quality advertisements.
-In 2016, a 30-second television commercial will cost a whopping $5 million dollars!
+In 2017, a 30-second television commercial cost over $5 million dollars!